 Continue on a rewarding descent through a forest filled with sweet woodruff for over a mile until you come out at Miner’s Creek Trail.
 Here, the views will be filled with 13,000 feet mountains and the Beaver Ponds.
 Onwards, hike through a single-track trail until Spruce Creek and continue on traversing beneath a tree line for a few more miles.

 Savor the time and get yourself acquainted with nature because ahead is a stiff 1,500 feet climb for slightly over a mile.
 It’s a long and difficult stretch but you’ll be passing over a beautiful ridge with magnificent 360-degree views of nature.
 After the climb, the trail will continue on flat but rather technical through a high alpine terrain.
 Look back for the breathtaking view of the Tenmile Range!

 Persist on one final push and through a few switchbacks until you reach the trail end.
 Now, immerse yourself in the magnificent views of Front, Mosquito, Sawatch, and Gore Mountain Ranges, as well as the ski areas of Breckenridge and Copper Mountain.
 It may be a difficult and technical hike but it sure is rewarding!

 Tips for Wheeler Tenmile Trail

-Aside from the views, animals like black bears, moose, pikas, voles, deers, and many birds like ptarmigans also frequent Tenmile Range.
+Aside from the views, animals like black bears, moose, pikas, voles, deers, and many birds like ptarmigans also frequent the Tenmile Range.

 Wheeler Tenmile NRT has no parking and entry fee.
 Before taking the hike, make yourself ready for the high altitude.
 Also, it’s best to start your day early as to not experience late afternoon thunderstorms, which are common in the Colorado Rockies during late spring and summer.
 Finally, your dogs are very much welcome on the trail.